 Who Dies From This Cancer?

-Small intestine cancer deaths are highest in people aged 75-84 years.
+The percent of small intestine cancer deaths is highest among people aged 75-84.

 - All Races